OpenCyphal-Garage/demos/libcyphal_demo/README.md

 # LibCyphal demo application

-This demo application is a usage demonstrator for [LibCyphal](https://github.com/OpenCyphal-Garage/libcyphal) --- a compact Cyphal UDP and CAN implementation for high-integrity systems written in C++14 and above.
+This demo application is a usage demonstrator for [LibCyphal](https://github.com/OpenCyphal-Garage/libcyphal) --- a compact multi-transport Cyphal implementation for high-integrity systems written in C++14 and above.
 It implements a simple Cyphal node that showcases the following features:

 - Fixed port-ID and non-fixed port-ID publishers.